lifewatch/pyhydrophone/README.md

 ### Seiche
 For now only provides a method to read the date from the filename as it comes out from the device.

+The date format of the file is assumed to be: *project_name_yymmdd_HHMMSS_NUM.ext* Where project_name and NUM depend on your personal choice.

 https://www.seiche.com/underwater-acoustic-products/acoustic-sensors/

 Other devices such as Orca will be added.